New Ideas in IT

 Symbolic-processors form a putative new application-type which possesses a universal data-model (the spectral-data-model) A symbolic-processor is a new approach to a new requirement, which in IT "speak"/vernacular is termed a "new-new" solution.

-UK/Netherlands based, AGD Research (founded in 1999) is a niche provider of services to the major IT consultancies and fortune-500 companies in the US, Europe and APAC.
+UK/Netherlands based, AGD Research (founded in 1999) provided niche services to the major IT consultancies and fortune-500 companies in the US, Europe and APAC.
 These services have focused on implementing sophisticated optimization algorithms for supply-chains and value-chains.

 AGD Research is also an informal network of consultants and technicians who have worked closely with each other over many years on multiple projects, and whose expertise has been combined and maximized to deliver significant business benefits.